marick/crit19/test/support/http_params/README.md

    ```

    Things to note:
    * The `names` field has gone away.
 Each animal has its own `name`.
+Mentioning three animals in a `VM.BulkAnimal` means three `Schemas.Animals` should be created.
+They'll differ in only their names.
    * Some fields irrelevant to creation (`available` and `lock_version`)
      are filled with defaults here.
    * The two strings describing the dates the animal is in service have
      been converted to a single `Datespan` (which, in turn, will become
      a Postgres range of dates).

-   Lowering (so called because the value closer to the user is converted
-   to one closer to the database) does this convertion.
-Note that it
+   Lowering
    can't fail (unless there's a bug).
 So the next step is always...

 3. **Inserting** the three `Schema.Animals` is a simple transactional